rust-lang/book/src/ch07-03-importing-names-with-use.md

 ## Importing Names

-We've covered how to call functions defined within a module using the module name as part of the call, as in the call to the `namespaces` function shown here in Listing 7-6.
+We’ve covered how to call functions defined within a module using the module name as part of the call, as in the call to the `namespaces` function shown here in Listing 7-6.